mewt/unk/README.md

 #### 20200617

 The plates arrived.
 The top plate's thickness is 1.5mm and the bottom plate is 2mm.
 I'm a bit surprissed that these plates were quite heavy.
+Heavy (p)unk keyboard!

 <img width="650" src="/assets/plate-1.jpg">
 <img width="650" src="/assets/plate-3.jpg">